bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 ---

-A cell automaton game made by John Conway where a cell group may have the tendency to survive or die out immediately.
-It is zero-player game where cells follow a specific set of rules.
+A cell automaton game made by John Conway in which a group of creatures may tend to survive or die out immediately.
+It is a zero-player game where cells follow a specific set of rules.
 <!--more-->
 {{< figure src="/game-of-life/gol.gif" class="full-wide-width" >}}

 This is the first project given to us in CS 11 (Introduction to Computer Science).
-When the project's specification was uploaded on our facebook group, I started doing it straight away.
+When the project's specification was uploaded on our Facebook group, I started doing it straight away.
 I have a mindset that I should do my projects as early as I can.

 I consider programming as my **passion**.
 I always have the urge to code even if I have a lot of other things to do.
 I love coding as much as I love pizza.

 I believe that the less I know, the more I want to learn.
-There are a lot of things I need to practice in this field and I'm not going to stop until I'm satistfied with my skillset.
+There are a lot of things I need to practice in this field and I'm not going to stop until I'm satisfied with my skillset.

 Going back to the story, I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
 Until I was introduced to pointers and arrays.

 ### C Implementation

-I wrote this C program with 890 lines of code.
-This is easy to implement with **pointers** and it should lessen the length of code, but with the deadline fast approaching I used 2D arrays.
+I wrote this program with 890 lines of code.
+It can be easily implemented with **pointers** that could lessen the lines, but with the deadline fast approaching I used 2D arrays.
 The image below is the actual program I made.

 {{< figure src="/game-of-life/gol-actual.gif" caption="40x20 grid R-pentomino " class="wide-width" >}}

 ### Problems Encountered

-I had a problem coding the *random* option in the menu because if a user chooses that option, all types of creatures present in the program will have to occupy the specified grid.
-Most of the creatures are spread out in the grid, but I had to code a handler that would avoid overlapping creatures.
+I had a problem coding the *random* option in the menu because if a user chooses that option, all types of creatures must be present in the specified grid.
+Most of the creatures are randomized out in the grid, but I had to code a handler that would avoid overlapping creatures.

 ### Learnings

-A year and a half later, I browsed my code for this project and I saw that my decision making in terms of coding approach is quite different now.
-I consider my coding style in this project to be 75% brute force.
-I had numerous for loops inside while loops which can be reduced to something simpler if I were to recode it.
+When I browsed my code for this project, I saw that my decision making in terms of coding approach is quite different now.
+I coded this project with brute force style.
+I am very grateful for this experience because I had a lot of fun doing it.

 #### Sample code from my project *yikes*
 {{< highlight C >}}